Accumulator Bets explained for Grand National

 A horse racing acca enables you to back any combination of horses, so it isn’t uncommon to see people picking a trait and following it through a card to form their accumulator.
 Some may simply want to cheer on all the ‘sure things’, and so they can put all the favourites from a particular racecard into their betslip to create a sixfold or sevenfold.
 Others might feel there is a distinct advantage to backing horses on one side of the track, so their acca could contain every horse coming out of stall one.

 One of the most popular types of horse racing accumulator is backing one jockey to win all the races being run at a racecourse on a certain day.
 The likelihood of this actually happening is small, but Frankie Dettori completed the feat when he won all seven races being run at Ascot in 1996.
-The accumulator paid out in excess of 25,000/1, costing bookmakers thousands and winning some punters life-changing amounts.
+The accumulator paid out in excess of 25,000/1, costing bookmakers thousands and making it an unforgettable day for some punters.

 Are accumulator bets worth it?

-The question of whether accumulator bets are worth it depends on the individual placing the bet, as we all have different levels of aversion to risk, and reasons why we bet.
-The table below summarises the mains pros and cons of placing accumulator bets.
+Whether accumulator bets are worth it depends on what you’re looking to get from your bet.
+As individuals, we’ll all want to maximise different things when placing a Grand National 2024 bet.
+We all have various levels of aversion to risk and reasons why we bet.
+The table below summarises the main pros and cons of placing accumulator bets.

 What is an each way accumulator bet?